-Connect the leg-end connector to an approved anchorage point or to the full body harness depending on orientation.
+Connect the leg end connector to an approved anchorage point.
 Ensure the connector closes and locks.
 In a Twin-leg configuration attach the unused leg end connector to the FBH's lanyard keeper.
 Ensure all connections are compatible.
 Normal operation will allow the working length of the lifeline to extend and retract as the worker moves about.
-When using a Twin-leg configuration, it is possible to move laterally between anchor points with 100% tie-off as shown in Figure 6.
+When using a Twin-leg configuration, it is possible to move laterally between anchor points with 100% tie-off as shown in Figure 7.